Sentive,inflamed gums are common in all dogs. Tar tar build up on the teeth,food particles catch between it gums,and gums infection ensure. Tumours...

 - ,german shepherd bad breath

-- ,my 3 month old german shepherd has bad breath
+- ,6 month old german shepherd has bad breath

 - ,gsd bad breath

 - ,I have stinky breath in german

 - ,my dog has lump betqeen his bottom teeth his breath smells horible

 - ,why does breath stink in 5 month shepherd